rbitton1729/Website/src/content/server-help/_index.md

 ---

 ### Are my files safe?
 Yes.
 All disks are LUKS encrypted and are not exposed to the public internet (hence the Cloudflared web-terminal).
+Btrfs (the filesystem I use) uses checksums to verify the integrity of all files and prevent bitrot, and attempt to restore files if issues are found.

 ---
 ### I have another question.